1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 Portland’s Bureau of Transportation, Bureau of Environmental Services, and Water Bureau are working in coordination on street, stormwater, water main, and fire suppression improvements on SW Capitol Highway.
 This project will improve safety and mobility for all modes of travel while improving stormwater management, protecting water quality in local streams, and updating water supply infrastructure to meet modern demands.Working together ensures successful outcomes—including reduced costs, improved efficiency, and enhanced service delivery to the Portland community.

 The Capitol Highway: Multnomah Village to West Portland project will provide pedestrian and bicycle infrastructure and stormwater management facilities along SW Capitol Highway between SW Garden Home and SW Taylors Ferry roads.
 Design of the transportation and stormwater elements will be integrated.

 The project is currently in preliminary design.
 Further design refinements are expected over the next year in preparation for construction.
 Construction is expected to begin in 2019 and last approximately one year.
 More information will become available as project design progresses.

 Total Project Budget

-This joint PBOT-Environmental Services project will be funded through Fixing Our Streets, Transportation System Development Charges (TSDCs), state funds authorized by Oregon House Bill 5006, and Bureau of Environmental Services funds.
-Fixing Our Streets will contribute roughly $3,310,000 of the total anticipated budget of $10-15 million.
+This joint PBOT-Environmental Services project will be funded through the Fixing Our Streets local gas tax, Transportation System Development Charges (TSDCs), state funds authorized by Oregon House Bill 5006, and Bureau of Environmental Services funds.
+Fixing Our Streets will contribute roughly $3,310,000 of the total anticipated budget of $16-20 million.
 Cost estimates will continue to be refined as design advances.